Shiirroo/ManHunt/README.md

 isReset: Reset the World next startup

-VoteStartTime: Vote time until the game starts
+ReadyStartTime: Vote time until the game starts

 GameResetTime: Time in hours when the game will reset itself